ablaom/MachineLearningInJulia2020/tutorials.md

 #### Ex 2

-Coerce the following vector to make MLJ recognize it as an ordered factor (with the factors in appropriate order):
+Coerce the following vector to make MLJ recognize it as a vector of ordered factors (with an appropriate ordering):

 ```@example tutorials
 quality = ["good", "poor", "poor", "excellent", missing, "good", "excellent"]